Get Quote

 Wrong combination.
 Gamma irradiation at 25 kGy degrades Tyvek® fibers at the surface, increasing particulate shedding risk when the pack is opened in the clinical environment.
 ASTM F3127 and ISO 11607-1 both flag this — Tyvek® is designed primarily for ETO sterilization cycles.
 For gamma-sterilized syringe blisters, Tyvek® requires specific validation studies, and many regulatory bodies — including ANSM in France and ANVISA in Brazil — require additional extractables and leachables data for gamma-irradiated Tyvek® presentations.

 The fix was straightforward: switch to a medical-grade polyester (PET) nonwoven lidding rated for gamma sterilization.
 Problem solved before the validation protocol was locked.
 That conversation cost 20 minutes.
 The alternative — discovering it post-validation — would have cost 4–6 months.
+The key to selecting compatible syringe blister pack materials is matching every component to the sterilization cycle before the validation protocol is signed.

 ETO Sterilization